 Admittedly, this is just a model.
 There is no crystal ball for any election, anywhere.
 It’s also an oversimplified analysis, based on the wildly optimistic assumption that ALL of the new voters will support anti-establishment lists, and that there will not be too many lists that dilute the impact.
 For example, in the first row marked Zahle, imagine that the 1.43 seats won by the increased turnout was split between 3 lists, all of which got 0.99 or less.
 In such a case, the establishment parties would ironically receive these votes and would still prevail.

-Nevertheless, I use this extremely rosy best-case scenario to illustrate the enormous difficulty of uprooting an entrenched political class, be it in Lebanon or anywhere else.
+Nevertheless, I use this extremely rosy best-case scenario to illustrate from a political strategist’s point of view the enormous difficulty of uprooting an entrenched political class, be it in Lebanon or anywhere else.
 Even with this hypothetical miracle inspired by the enthusiasm prevailing at the current street protests (being dubbed the “red line revolution” by its participants) and a perfect storm of favorable political conditions, the anti-establishment would gain 41 seats, not even 1/3 of the 128 seats in parliament.
 Faced with such a reform bloc, the bitter enemies within the establishment holding the other 2/3 would predictably join forces and form a power-sharing cabinet as they always do — but in this case not to further enrich themselves in a kleptocratic quid pro quo but merely to survive.
 Consequently, the reformers would be stuck complaining in parliamentary opposition: 41 Paula Yacoubians (referring to the former journalist elected in Beirut as the main success story of the 2018 elections who has become the poster child for opposition aerobics.)

 The picture is quite bleak, and those taking to the street should temper their expectations.
 Breaking the cycle of domination by family legacies and entrenched tycoons in Lebanese politics can be done, but it will take several election cycles, even if all the stars miraculously align: reformers streamline their lists, competent candidates run disciplined campaigns, anti-establishment voters turnout, elected reformers don’t get corrupted once they have a taste of power, and the new class of leaders consolidates its position in every 4 year cycle until they get to majority of 65 MPs.
 Even the simplest of those preconditions is not remotely close to guaranteed.